 NOTE: All directions specified here apply to Active Directory/Windows Server, but functions such as configuring/implementing an LDAP server, installing a CA, or implementing PAC files exist on most device management platforms.
 Consult the device management software (JAMF, Azure, Linux, etc) manufacturer documentation or support team for instructions specific to the implemented software solution.

 - Navigate to manage.goguardian.com.
-From here, click on "Products" then on "GoGuardian Gateway"
+From here, click on "Installation" then on "GoGuardian Gateway"

 - There are two tabs on this page: "LDAP Settings" and "PAC Settings."
 Begin configuring GoGuardian's connection to the LDAP server by clicking the button "Add new LDAP settings."